annie2010/labs/http/greeter/README.md

   * You should issue a JSON response!
 * Make sure the proper JSON headers are set
 * Write the necessary tests to shake out your endpoints!
-* Run your web service using cmd/greet_svc.go
+* Run your web service using cmd/svc/main.go
+* Now run your cli to call your web service cmd/cli/main.go
 * [BONUS] Hit a classmate greeting service if you share the same network

 ## Expected Output